Painting British »Late ‘68 Pattern DPM«, ca. 1975

-Another mistake is that the figures have the whites of their eyes painted in, which would not be visible when viewed at the proper scale distance.
+Another mistake is that the figures have had the whites of their eyes painted in, which would not be visible when viewed at the proper scale distance.
 As a result, these Paratroopers display an unrealistic 1000 yard stare.
-Facial details and eye sockets of 1:72 scale figures are best accentuated by washing the face with diluted Burnt Umber Acrylic.
-The British SLR Assault Rifles are painted incorrectly as well, they should be dark gray, not black, to account for the scale effect.
+Facial details and eye sockets of 1:72 scale figures are best accentuated by washing the face with diluted burnt umber acrylic.
+The British SLR Assault Rifles are painted incorrectly as well, they should be dark grey, not black, to account for aerial perspective.

 - Forces 80: Combat Uniforms of the 1980s, Part 1: DPM Uniforms